meheraj2325/meheraj2325.github.io/_pages/about.md

 </p>

 <p class="justified-text">
 I’m Meheraj Hossain, a CSE graduate from the <a href="https://www.du.ac.bd/body/CSE">University of Dhaka</a>, Bangladesh.
-I am currently working as a Machine Learning Engineer at <a href = "https://therapbd.com/">Therap (BD) Ltd</a>, where I develop applications using computer vision models and tools to enhance medical care.
+I am currently working as a Machine Learning Engineer II at <a href = "https://therapbd.com/">Therap (BD) Ltd</a>, a US-based software company operating in Bangladesh.
+My role involves developing applications leveraging computer-vision models and tools to enhance medical care.
 </p>

 <p class="justified-text">